Centrattic/conversation-continuation/README.md

 * This is so depressing.
 Why is there a sad vector but not a happy vector 😭 Is contrast consistence just not a thing here 😭 Maybe the question "how are you" in our conversation history (friend_hist) is just like always sad response, because mainly asked around time when friend was lacking sleep?
 And steering isnt good enough to fix this because finetuning shrunk happy vector a lot.
 But later trials do approach talking about emotions more, hmmm.
 I should try steering on the base model to test, highkey!
 * Maybe something to do here is steer against actual phrases the friend-bot has said, like "not good" or "not much better" which come from our conversations
 * OMG!
 Some small evidence that contrast consistency holds??
 Like if I negate alpha for the vector i got that was "sad-ish" friend now becomes happy!
 But super weird since my steering vector has - for sad directions and + for happy directions, so perhaps I messed up my sign somehwere -- this seems plausible, just can't see where here.
 CHECK THIS.
 Also maybe have separate coefficients for how much of positive vs. negative vectors to add in (like not just a single alpha, this seems maybe good to tune too).
+* Just realized I have openAI API key, can use 4o-mini as an AI rater (will need to do this for RL) anyway

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas: